hookdeck/hookdeck-cli/README.md

 [![slack-badge]](https://join.slack.com/t/hookdeckdevelopers/shared_invite/zt-yw7hlyzp-EQuO3QvdiBlH9Tz2KZg5MQ)

-Using the Hookdeck CLI, you can forward your events (e.g. webhooks) to your local webserver.
-We offer unlimited **free** and **permanent** event URLs.
+Using the Hookdeck CLI, you can forward your events (e.g. webhooks) to your local web server with unlimited **free** and **permanent** event URLs.
 Your event history is preserved between sessions and can be viewed, replayed, or used for testing by you and your teammates.

 Hookdeck CLI is compatible with most of Hookdeck's features, such as filtering and fan-out delivery.
 You can use Hookdeck CLI to develop or test your event (e.g. webhook) integration code locally.

 Although it uses a different approach and philosophy, it's a replacement for ngrok and alternative HTTP tunnel solutions.

-Hookdeck for development is completely free, and we monetize the platform with our Production offering.
+Hookdeck for development is completely free, and we monetize the platform with our production offering.

-For a complete reference, see the [CLI reference](https://hookdeck.com/cli?ref=github-hookdeck-cli)
+For a complete reference, see the [CLI reference](https://hookdeck.com/docs/cli?ref=github-hookdeck-cli).

 https://github.com/hookdeck/hookdeck-cli/assets/328367/a49dcf59-49ee-4838-9643-b6f90d2ab33e